ewellchen/QLM-EE/README.md

 # Quantum language model with entanglement embedding for question answering

 This repository contains Keras implementation for QLM-EE.
 This is an extension of https://github.com/wabyking/qnn.
-Thanks to Qiuchi and Benyou for their codes.
+Thanks to Qiuchi and Waby for their excellent codes.

 A Keras implementation of the paper on https://ieeexplore.ieee.org/abstract/document/9652465.
 **Abstract:**